mati3230/smartsegmentation/README.md

 ## Requirements

-A python interpreter with version 3.6 is assumed.
+A python interpreter with version 3.6.8 is assumed.
+It is recommended to use virtualenv or a seperate anaconda environment.
+All requirements will be installed in the requirements section.

 * [Segmentation Environment](https://github.com/mati3230/segmentation)
 * [Stable-Baselines](https://github.com/mati3230/stable-baselines)